kangkyu/angular-railscasts_405/README.md

       $scope.lastWinner = entry
 ```

+###Rails part
 ```
-rails g resource entry name
+rails g resource entry name winner:boolean
 ```

-for `respond_with` and `respond_to` on controller class, add gem `responders`. and use strong parameters for create & update action
+for `respond_with` and `respond_to` on controller class, add `responders` gem. and use strong parameters for create & update action

 ```
 gem 'responders', '~> 2.0'